xiaoleiwei/pingstart-ios-sdk/README.md

 # Solo Mobile Ads SDK for iOS
+Rewarded video ads are full-screen video ads that users have the option of watching in full in exchange for in-app rewards.
 ## Prerequisites
    * Use Xcode 7.0 or higher
    * Target iOS 8.0 or higher